WoundedPixels/learning-modern-javascript-book/chapter1.md

 }
 ```

-While this saves a lot of lines it gets confusing for real world logic.
+While this saves a lot of lines, it gets confusing as your  logic gets more 'interesting'.
 Also you will often need the same simple conditional later.

 ```JavaScript
 if (big || tall) {